Gaining Comfort with SAS Grid Computing for Analysts and Data Scientists video, slides, examples plus questions and answers are now available.

 SCAPROC is a Base SAS procedure, so it runs the same way regardless of the host operating system(s).

-You can use the schedule manager in SAS Management Console to schedule jobs to run with dependencies.
+2) use schedule manager in SAS Management Console to schedule jobs to run with dependencies - a more strategic approach for production operations, will likely involve SAS administrators' participation.

 Please explore SAS functions such as PUT and INPUT to conduct this conversion.
 There’s another on-demand Ask the Expert webinar on this topic https://communities.sas.com/t5/Ask-the-Expert/Top-10-SAS-Functions/ta-p/391244